 What I mean by this is you need to make sure you are stopping at places with good food options.

-If you just stop at random hole-in-the-wall gas stations/convenience stores, there is a good chance they won’t have the quality options you want.
+If you just stop at random hole-in-the-wall gas stations/convenience stores, there's a good chance they won’t have the quality options you're looking for.

 When it comes to going out to eat once at your destination, you can look at the menu ahead of time to get an idea of what you are going to order, and then plan accordingly!
 That brings me to tip #2.